GPUbrainStorm/UE5_Spout2_DX12/README.md

 ## Installation Instructions

 1. **Download**
-   Extract the zip into your project's `Plugins` folder:
+   Download the correct version from [Releases](https://github.com/GPUbrainStorm/UE5_Spout2_DX12/releases) then Extract the zip into your project's `Plugins` folder:
    `YourProjectFolder/Plugins`

 2. **Copy DLL**